noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

   - ancillary services: message queues, cache services, oauth, etc; some are first class, others arent
   - operational (devops) components: log & metric aggregators, deployment services, etc
   - diagnostic components: enable you to connect to the runtime env of a microservice and inspect, analyze, diagnose, troubleshoot & improve performance

+- business process: logic that consumes one/more data domains to solve an issue

 ## patterns